Apply to articulate into a higher award.

 You must successfully complete the lower award’s course requirements.
 Units completed in the lower award are credited to the higher award when the articulation is processed.

 If your Deakin course has a defined pathway and you wish to progress from one completed qualification to a higher award.

 Seek advice before you apply

-- Contact your current Student Adviser.
+- Contact Student Adviser.

 - Selection for articulation is based on availability of places and academic performance.